DavidResin/sitsitex/src/data/song_files/en.md

 Everything is prosperous except the Greek economy.
 English as a choice for this anthem holds quite a bit of irony,
 Proud would our ancestors be to see us ruled by Germany.

+## Coats off
+#### To the tune of “Takki Pois”
+###### coatsoff

+Well now it's time for coats to come off,
+That's just the way we do it here.
+:;: And then let's sing to top this all off,
+Our mighty song's a cause for fear. :;:

+We shall not cease our song for no cause,
+Before the night breaks into dawn.
+:;: We will not leave, we'll seal shut all doors,
+We will just drink, no-one will yawn. :;:

+But now that we're all done to undress,
+Our hands are free to crack that beer.
+:;: For as we all sink towards drunkness,
+The time has come for us to cheer. :;: